nabenabe0928/hpo_basement/README.md

 """
 Parameters
 ----------
-experimental_settings: dict
+experimental_settings: NamedTuple
-    The dict of experimental settings.
+    The NamedTuple of experimental settings.

 Returns
 -------